Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Results

 \subsection{Binaries with two Cepheids}

-In a handful of cases both components cross the IS simultaneously, and create a Cepheid-Cepheid (C-C) binary.
-Only two\footnote{Nine candidates await spectroscopic confirmation to exclude a by-chance coincidence of two independent variables: MACHO*05:21:54.8-69:21:50, *04:59:17.5-69:14:18, *05:04:02.3-68:21:32 \citep{alcock95}, OGLE-GD-CEP-0291 \citep{udalski18}, OGLE-SMC-CEP-1526, -2699, -2893, -3115, -3674 \citep{soszynski10}.} such systems have been reported so far: CE Cassiopeiae \citep[CE Cas AB][]{berdnikov90,kervella19b} and OGLE-LMC-CEP-1718 \citep{soszynski08,gieren14,pilecki18}, suggesting that C-C binaries are extremely rare.
-Our synthetic populations support this conclusion, as presented in Tab. \ref{tab:cepcepbin}.
-In almost all cases C-C binaries constitute less than 1\% of all Cepheid binaries but usually are much more scarce.
+In a handful of cases, both components cross the IS simultaneously, and create a Cepheid--Cepheid (C--C) binary.
+Only two\footnote{Nine candidates await spectroscopic confirmation to exclude a by-chance coincidence of two independent variables: MACHO*05:21:54.8-69:21:50, *04:59:17.5-69:14:18, *05:04:02.3-68:21:32 \citep{alcock95}, OGLE-GD-CEP-0291 \citep{udalski18}, OGLE-SMC-CEP-1526, -2699, -2893, -3115, -3674 \citep{soszynski10}.} such systems have been reported so far: CE Cassiopeiae \citep[CE Cas AB][]{berdnikov90,kervella19b} and OGLE-LMC-CEP-1718 \citep{soszynski08,gieren14,pilecki18}, suggesting that C--C binaries are extremely rare.
+Our synthetic populations support this conclusion, as presented in Table \ref{tab:cepcepbin}.
+In almost all cases, C--C binaries constitute less than 1\% of all Cepheid binaries but usually are much more scarce.
 Values in parentheses show the median duration of the simultaneous Cepheid phase.
 This phase can occur for pairs of Cepheids on the same IS crossing (e.g. IS2+2, IS3+3) or two different ones (e.g. IS2+3, IS1+3).
-Variants with IS1 Cepheids are extremely rare and short-lasting, thus the majority of C-C binaries are second- or third-crossers.
+Variants with IS1 Cepheids are extremely rare and short-lasting; thus the majority of C--C binaries are second- or third-crossers.